jpdeleon/quicklook/README.md

 The generated figure shows 9 panels (see plot below):

+The figure above shows 9 panels.
+Let's break them down.
+The figure above shows 9 panels.
+Let's break them down.
 * top row
-  * left: background-subtracted, PLD-corrected lightcurve and trend
+  - left (panel 1): raw lightcurve (blue marker) and trend (red line)
-  * middle: lomb-scargle periodogram
+  - middle (panel 2): [Lomb-Scargle periodogram](https://docs.astropy.org/en/stable/timeseries/lombscargle.html) used to estimate the star's rotation period; this is useful to find active and variable stars
-  * right: phase-folded at peak stellar rotation period (if any)
+  - right (panel 3): raw lightcurve phase-folded at the computed peak of Lomb-Scargle periodogram (corresponding to the stellar rotation period) from panel 1;
 * middle row
-  * left: flattened lightcurve and transit (determined from TLS on the right)
+  - left (panel 4): flattened lightcurve and detected transits (determined from the TLS periodogram on panel 5)
-  * middle: TLS periodogram
-  * right: TESS aperture and annotated gaia sources on archival survey image
+  - middle (panel 5): periodogram using the [TLS](https://arxiv.org/abs/1901.02015) algorithm
+  - right (panel 6): TESS aperture (blue polygon) and annotated Gaia sources (orange and red markers) overlaid on archival [DSS](https://archive.stsci.edu/cgi-bin/dss_form) image centered on the target; this is useful to see if there are potential sources of the signal other than the target
 * bottom row
-  * left: phase-folded lightcurve at orbital period of odd and even transits
+  - left (panel 7): phase-folded lightcurve at the derived peak of TLS periodogram (corresponding to the orbital period); odd (red markers) and even transits (blue markers) and best-fit transit model (black line) are also shown
-  * middle: phase-folded lightcurve zoomed at phase 0.5 with transit depth reference
-  * right: summary info
+  - middle (panel 8): phase-folded lightcurve zoomed at phase=0.5 to check for a secondary eclipse which is a strong indicator of a self-luminous companion such as an eclipsing binary or a high-albedo brown dwarf; the computed transit depth (dashed line) is shown for reference
+  - right (panel 8): summary info about the star and (planet) candidate

+Try changing the parameters:
 ```shell
 (my_env) $ ql -name TIC52368076 -v -s (uses pdcsap by default)
 (my_env) $ ql -name TOI-125.01 -v  -s -p sap